 skeema diff --lint, comparing the new commit’s

 CREATE statements to either the merge-base (if part of a pull request) or the previous commit (non-PR).
 Linter annotations are displayed inline on pull request pages, making code review easy.
 Diff output DDL and linter annotation summaries are rendered into a pull request comment.
-All of this happens automatically, typically in under one minute of
+All of this happens automatically, typically within 20 seconds of your

 git push, without any need to configure YAML in a CI system or GitHub Action.

 When installing Cloud Linter on a GitHub account, you will be prompted for which repositories to enable the application on.
-By default, GitHub’s UI will select all of your repos; you will need to select just your Skeema-related repo(s) instead.
+By default, GitHub’s UI will select all of your repos; do not leave this default enabled.
+You will need to select just your Skeema-related repo(s) instead.

 Cloud Linter can be enabled on public or private repos.
 There are no restrictions on repo privacy, regardless of account type.
 We generally recommend use of private repos for most schema management use-cases.